 Poetry of Stones – Vijaynagara Temple II: Talakadu

-Legend has it that once upon a time, there were two brother – Tala and Kadu who decided to cut down a tree that was being worshipped by elephants.
-And in that process, the tree started bleeding.
-Then, a voice ordered them to heal it using its leaves.
-After the tree was restored, the blood turned into milk, which the brothers drank and attained moksha.
-Since then, the town came to be known as Talakadu.
-But beyond the lore behind its name, the remote town used to be known as Gangavadi, home to the Gangas between the second half of 4th century and 1004 AD.
-Typical to the politics of the region, the shift of pwer took pace to the Cholas under the rule of Raja Raja I (985-1014 AD), and then the Hoysalas under the reign of Vishnuvardhan.
-All the power play behind a remote town sheds light to an interesting story that many localites believe to be the reason why the entire town is submerged under a layers of sand.
+Legend has it that in ancient times, two brothers named Tala and Kadu decided to cut down a sacred tree worshipped by elephants.
+As they began cutting, the tree started bleeding, and a mysterious voice instructed them to heal it using its leaves.
+After the tree was restored, the blood transformed into milk, which the brothers drank, leading them to attain moksha.
+Thus, the town came to be known as Talakadu.
+However, beyond this origin tale, the remote town was once called Gangavadi, serving as the home to the Gangas from the second half of the 4th century to 1004 AD.
+Following the region’s political dynamics, power shifted to the Cholas under Raja Raja I (985-1014 AD), and later to the Hoysalas during Vishnuvardhan’s reign.
+The intricate power struggles surrounding a remote town unveil a captivating narrative, often cited by locals as the reason behind the town’s complete submersion under layers of sand.

-After the fall of Hoysalas, Talakad came under the rule of Vijaynagara empire.
-During the reign of Venkata I, his nephew Tirumala Raja was the viceroy of Srirangapatna, while his counterpart Raja Wodeyar I (1578-1617) was expanding his domain beyond Mysore.
-It is said that, Tirumala was afflicted with an incurable disease and had retreated to Talakad to pray, leaving behind his wife Rangamma as the ruler incharge.
-Sensing an opportunity, Raja Wodeyar I decided to add Srirangapatna to his kingdom.
+After the fall of the Hoysalas, Talakad came under the Vijayanagara empire’s rule.
+During Venkata I’s reign, his nephew Tirumala Raja, viceroy of Srirangapatna, fell ill with an incurable disease and retreated to Talakad to pray, leaving behind his wife Rangamma as the ruler incharge.
+This prompted Raja Wodeyar I’s expansionist ambitions, leading him to seize Srirangapatna.
 For some reason, other than the annexation of Srirangapatna, the king of Mysore was very interested in the priceless nose-ring of Rangamma.
 To prevent such a dishonour, Rangamma decided to sacrifice herself with her nose-ring at Cauvery near Malingi.
 But before jumping into the river, she uttered a three-fold curse – “Talakadu Maralagi, Malangi Maduvagi, Mysooru Arasarige Makkalagadirali.”
 It translates to – “Let Talakadu become sand, let Malangi become a whirlpool, let the Mysore Rajas fail to beget heirs.”
-Strange but somehow true to the curse, the city of Talakad was soon buried in sand.
-Nearly 30 temples are believed to be buried here.
-For the Wodeyar dynasty, Srirangapatna and Mysore passed into the hands of Hyder Ali and Tipu Sultan from 1761 to 1799.
-And none of the Wodeyar heirs are said to be direct descendants of the Wodeyar dynasty.
+Strange, but somehow true to the curse, the city of Talakad was soon buried in sand, burying nearly 30 temples.
+Subsequently, Srirangapatna and Mysore passed to Hyder Ali and Tipu Sultan from the Wodeyar dynasty, with no direct heirs left to carry on the dynasty’s lineage.

-Despite the multiple rulers, each dynasty left their own impression on the town; while most of the rulers of the Ganga dynasty were Jains whereas the Cholas and the Hoysalas were Saivaites and Vaishnavites.
-Except for the Vaideshwar temple which was built by Raja Raja I, all the other temples were under sand dunes.
-The Central Archaeological Department have so far excavated the temples of Pataleswara, Maraleswara, Anandeswara, Arkeswara, Gauri Shankar, Kirti Narayana and Chowdeswari from the mounds of sands that are still very muct part of the town’s geography and folklore.
-According to the findings of the excavation, there are a cluster of ancient temples, mostly in dilapidated condition, which were presumably built during the time-period dating back between 6th and 17th century AD.
-Together with Vaideshwar, Pataleswara, Maraleswara, Arkeswara and Mallikarjuna temples are said to constitue the Panchalingas and are believed to represent the five faces of Shiva.
+Throughout history, various dynasties have left their mark on the town.
+While most rulers of the Ganga dynasty were Jains, the Cholas and Hoysalas were followers of Shaivism and Vaishnavism, respectively.
+Except for the Vaideshwar temple built by Raja Raja I, all other temples remained buried under the sand dunes.
+The Central Archaeological Department has excavated several temples, including Pataleswara, Maraleswara, Anandeswara, Arkeswara, Gauri Shankar, Kirti Narayana, and Chowdeswari, from the sand mounds that still form a significant part of the town’s landscape and folklore.
+According to excavation findings, these temples, mostly in a dilapidated state, were likely constructed between the 6th and 17th centuries AD.
+Along with Vaideshwar, Pataleswara, Maraleswara, Arkeswara, and Mallikarjuna temples, they are believed to constitute the Panchalingas, representing the five faces of Shiva.

-The dusty landscape didn’t deter us for hiring a tour guide.
-And beyond the excavation stories, he did impart some other interesting anecdotes.
-Vaideshwar Temple is the largest and the most intact of the lot of shrines here and depicts the Ganga-Chola-Hoysala architectural features.
-A popular story as recounted by the priest is that the idol here represents Lord Shiva in a form when he was hurt by two hunters named Tala and Kada after whom Talakadu is named, who unknowingly aimed at the Lord.
-It is believed that he applied sandalwood paste to heal himself of the wound and hence got the name Vaidyanatha with the term Vaidya meaning Doctor in Sanskrit.
-That’s the reason why the idol is always decorated with a patch of sandalwood paste even to this day.
-Further, the faces of the figurines of the 10-ft tall Dwarapalakas on either sides of the temple entrance represent the navarasa forms Rudra (anger) and Shantha (peace), while the region around their bellies look like a bull’s face.
-Some infact relate to the Deva gana and Rakshasa gana.
-The sculpture of bull’s face is supposed to reiterate the story of the two hunters Tala and Kadu.
+Despite the dusty landscape, we hired a tour guide who shared some intriguing anecdotes beyond the excavation tales.
+The Vaideshwar Temple stands out as the largest and most well-preserved among the shrines here, showcasing a blend of Ganga-Chola-Hoysala architectural styles.
+According to a popular story recounted by the priest, the temple’s idol represents Lord Shiva in a form wounded by two hunters named Tala and Kada, after whom Talakadu is named, who inadvertently aimed at the deity.
+It’s believed that Shiva healed himself using sandalwood paste, earning him the name Vaidyanatha, with “Vaidya” meaning doctor in Sanskrit.
+Hence, the idol is always adorned with a patch of sandalwood paste.
+Additionally, the faces of the 10-foot-tall Dwarapalakas flanking the temple entrance depict the navarasa forms Rudra (anger) and Shantha (peace), while the area around their bellies resembles a bull’s face, possibly symbolizing the story of the two hunters, Tala and Kadu.

-Being an active temple, you are not allowed to photograph the main shrine, but the linga is attractively posed next to his consort Manomaniamba.
-Interestingly, statue of Nandi, a typical feature of Shiva temple, is seen placed on a trapezoid structure located diagonally to the main shrine.
+As it’s an active temple, photography of the main shrine is prohibited.
+However, you can observe the attractively positioned linga alongside its consort Manomaniamba.
+Notably, the statue of Nandi, a common feature in Shiva temples, is situated on a trapezoid structure diagonally opposite the main shrine.

-Of the other four Panchalingas, Pataleswara and Maraleswara are surrounded by sand dunes.
-The Kirti Narayana temple is located as depth of 20 feet below and is quite huge as a complex.
-The Mahadwara of the temple strangely reminded me of the famous Hampi rock chariot, maybe silently indicating towards a connection to the Vijayanagara dynasty?!!
-Who knows, a convoluted history often gets lost in translation!
-Honestly, by the time we reached this temple, especially after trekking through mounds of sand, I had lost my patience to explore any further.
-But it is said the shrine holds the statue of Kirti Narayana measuring 8-ft tall and with a unique representation of Vishnu.
+Among the other four Panchalingas, Pataleswara and Maraleswara temples lie surrounded by sand dunes.
+The Kirti Narayana temple, positioned 20 feet below, forms a sizable complex.
+Interestingly, the grand entrance of the temple reminded me of Hampi’s famous rock chariot, perhaps hinting at a connection to the Vijayanagara dynasty?!
+However, complex histories often get lost in translation!
+Honestly, by the time we reached this temple, especially after trekking through sand mounds, my patience for further exploration had waned.
+Nevertheless, it’s said that the shrine houses an 8-foot-tall statue of Kirti Narayana, depicting Vishnu in a unique representation.

 Pro Tip: